 Related: Tackling UMR Challenges with MTU

-DTCC recently organized a Collateral Management Forum in Asia Pacific where Amy Caruso, ISDA Head of Collateral Initiatives and Bob Stewart, DTCC Executive Director, Institutional Trade Processing, joined moderator, John Wu, DTCC Associate Director for Business Development for North Asia, Australia, and New Zealand, to discuss what impacted firms should consider before and after the final implementation of UMR.
+DTCC recently organized a Collateral Management Forum in Asia Pacific where Amy Caruso, ISDA Head of Collateral Initiatives and Bob Stewart, DTCC Executive Director, Institutional Trade Processing, discussed what impacted firms should consider before and after the final implementation of UMR.